jlowebdev/Clangneuralnet-Public/README.md

 ### Spatially Conscious Perceptron Chaining

-Training begins on a single perceptron which trains until it classifies all points or stagnates.
+Training begins on a single perceptron, which trains until it classifies all points or stagnates.
 Any remaining misclassified points spawn a child perceptron whose spatial view is constrained to the region where failures occurred — typically around difficult decision boundaries.
 <img width="597" height="662" alt="Screenshot 2026-04-10 235338" src="https://github.com/user-attachments/assets/f8b050e1-8dad-4ded-9e14-62d098579166" />
-*Graphic representation of Spatially Concious Perceptron Chaining
+*Graphic representation of Spatially Conscious Perceptron Chaining

 > **Note:** This functions as intended across a variety of 2D datasets of varying complexity.
 A test implementation using a small XOR dataset is included in `main.c` along with a graph of one result.
 LabPlot visualization integration is planned.